MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **MeasuresEnabled** - Flag indicating if the current sessions data is sampled or not.
 Allows us to determine how to statistically evaluate the data that is gathered from the given session.

-  - **SamplingClientId** - The id of the client used to determine if it is part of sampling.
+  - **SamplingClientIdValue** - The id of the client used to determine if it is part of sampling.
 Allows us to determine why an individual session was included or excluded from sampling.

+ - **SubAppName** - For Office Mobile app, this field represents the underlying application being used to open a document.
+For example, if you open a Word document in Office app, this field will report the value of “Word”.

+ - **VirtualizationType** - Type of virtualization if Office is running in one.
+The possible values are:
+    - 0 = None
+    - 1 = Windows Virtual Desktop
+    - 2 = Windows Defender Application Guard
+    - 3 = Windows Core OS

 #### User